Wednesday, October 30, 2024

 Dir - James Whale

 One of the most beloved and influential of all horror films was Universal's second to be a literary adaptation that year, James Whale's Frankenstein.
 Just as Tod Browning's Dracula had done nine months earlier, the movie ushered in or helped broaden certain tropes that remain endlessly duplicated still today.
-Sparking lab equipment, mad scientists playing god, mute/deformed/misunderstood creatures, grave robbing/hunchbacked assistants, thunderstorms equaling scary, etc. Director Whale's comedic tendencies are almost totally absent as the movie plays out to no musical score and brings an stripped down yet eerie and direct calmness to Mary Shelley's story.
+Sparking lab equipment, mad scientists playing god, mute/deformed/misunderstood creatures, grave robbing/hunchbacked assistants, thunderstorms equaling scary, etc. Director Whale's comedic tendencies are almost totally absent as the movie plays out to no musical score and brings a stripped down yet eerie and direct calmness to Mary Shelley's story.
 Colin Clive and Dwight Frye are memorable in their master and assistant performances, but of course the movie belongs to Boris Karloff whose unnamed monster went down in history as a flawlessly realized portrayal of confusion, anger, and tenderness all rolled into a towering, monstrous form.

 17. THE WICKER MAN